ProjetaAi/kedro-mlflow/docs/source/04_experimentation_tracking/07_connections.md

 ### AzureML

 This connection uses the AzureML SDK v1 to calculate the URI from the Workspace object.
-It requires the following connection options:
+It requires the following connection credential options:

 - `subscription_id`: The subscription id of the AzureML workspace
 - `resource_group`: The resource group of the AzureML workspace